jtroya/catalog/README.md

 - _**server**_ to provide the endpoint `/api/phones`
 - _**client**_ to provide the frontend

+### Install

+After you clone the repo, you need to install the server and client dependencies in this way:
+ -  In the root project folder and run: `yarn install` or `npm install`
+ -  Enter into client folder and run: `yarn install` or `npm install`

 Below you will find some information on how to perform common tasks.<br>

 ### Available Scripts in server folder